Olivia-Nalwoga/UST-631-high-dimensional-variable-selection/README.md

 - **Test statistic:** Difference in prediction error (e.g., mean squared error) between the full and reduced models.
 - **Permutation test:** Used to simulate the null distribution by breaking the association between predictors and the outcome.
 - **Bootstrap estimation:** Used to assess uncertainty and stability of selected predictors.
-- Why the CLT does not apply:
+- - **Why the CLT does not apply:**
   This analysis involves high-dimensional predictors and variable selection procedures that produce statistics with discrete and non-normal sampling distributions.
 Therefore, resampling-based methods are more appropriate than CLT-based inference.

 ---